 - books and other teaching materials for a new or revised course;

 - travel expenses related to research trips or conference participation;

 - tuition and other expenses related to a course or other type of educational program;

-- funding for a spiritual retreat, such as the 7-8 day silent retreat at Eastern Point, the Jesuit retreat house in Gloucester.
+- funding for a spiritual retreat, such as the 7-8 day silent retreat offered at Jesuit retreat houses around the country

 We can't provide income or electronics but we'll consider almost any other kind of expense.
 Grants will take the form of expense reimbursements in accordance with the usual university rules.